bondhome/api-v2/README.md

 # Bond API V2

-Documentation for the Bond V2 API, used by Bond Bridge and Smart by Bond products.
+Source code to documentation for the Bond V2 API, used by Bond Bridge and Smart by Bond products.
 This is the _Local API_ used within the home Wi-Fi network.

+To *read* the docs, please go here: http://docs-local.appbond.com/

 ## Contribuing